EXFFOO56566/tochyodikwa-easy_webapp_andriod_studio/README.md

 step 8: replace package com.tochy.webapp; which is the first line of code on the MainActivity tab with your own package name

+note: make sure to delete the android manifest xml and java source file folder if you want to load the project direclty into android studio

 step 9: sign, compile and have fun testing it out